samsamking/ga-js1-spa/README.md

 1. I did multiple searches.
 I started with fetching data from other servers, and structuring the DOM in JS
 2. Get data from user input, and store the data into Firebase
 3. Fetch the user input data needed, it was a matter of how to store the data, how to fit it into the DOM
-4. Writing down pseudocode is helpful, but there were unexpected things during the process, then more planning was needed
+4. Writing down pseudocode is helpful, there were unexpected things during the process, then more planning was needed
 5. Testing small pieces of functionality frequently as suggested by Jess
 6. "Google is your friend" when my code was not working
 7. I got stuck, I got fustrated, but just kept trying, The wall will collapse if you just keep knocking on it
 8. It is a great feeling to see it is all working in the end

+### what you'd like to do next with your app?

+1. Take Instagram out of my app, using a databse to store the image eg Firebase, so I have more control over the data
+2. Render the animal images based on the total rating scores, the score data is in the Firebase already
+3. Users have to login to comment, so we will have their data

 ### Instructions from Jess below, thanks;)